Donna Tobias: Career

 At the age of 21, she applied to the Navy 2nd Class Diving School and was accepted two days before the program started in January 1975.
 During training, she was required to dive while carrying more than 200 pounds of gear in dark, cold or turbulent water.
 Despite this, Tobias became the first woman to graduate from the Navy Deep Sea Diving School and went on to work with the Navy search and salvage operations.
 However, she was still limited opportunities due to her gender.
 She was unable to join sea duty billets so she accepted a position as an instructor at the Submarine Escape Training Tank at Submarine Naval Base in New London.
 Tobias also worked within the hyperbaric chamber to treat divers suffering embolisms and civilians suffering from carbon monoxide poisoning and gangrene.
 Retired Master Diver Steven Lechner believed Tobias was the first woman to teach in the escape tank.
-Her brother Gary also enlisted in the Army, and she was his instructor at the diving school on base.
+Her brother Gary also enlisted in the Navy, and she was his instructor at the diving school on base.

 After eight years in the Navy, Tobias earned her bachelor's degree in education and a master's in psychology and taught special-education classes at New London High School.
 In 2001, she was inducted into the Women Divers Hall of Fame.